 The Sherpa pack and support let you take your backpack with you on a ride, without having to wear it during the ride.
 Put the pack on its support while riding, then wear the pack at your destination.
 You can also keep a hydration sack inside the Sherpa pack.

 The Sherpa support rack clamps to your seatpost.
 There are several sizes of inserts so one support can fit most seatposts.

 The Sherpa Pack rests on the support, and a fabric pocket slides over the vertical section of the support, keeping the pack securely on the support.

 The straps lock the pack onto the support frame.

-Peter White Cycles is now the exclusive US and Canadian source for Tout Terrain.
-We no longer distribute Tout Terrain products to other bike shops in the US and Canada.
+Peter White Cycles is the US and Canadian importer for Tout Terrain.
+You can buy Tout Terrain products directly from us.
+Or, your local shop can get them for you from us.
+We ship to any bicycle shop in the US and Canada.